-A lot of times the son or daughter will use his parent’s finances in order to fund their lifestyle.
-After all, they are always around and it is very likely they manage the parent’s money.
+The son or daughter often uses his parent’s finances to fund their lifestyle.
+After all, they are always around and likely manage the parent’s money.

 Therefore, anyone that is in this type of situation should be extra careful to ensure the son or daughter isn’t taking advantage of the situation to steal from the vulnerable parent.